e a s t a s i a

 Dimensions - 150mm x 71.5mm

 Damdin Sukhbaatar.
-Sukhbaatar (b.1893-1923). water fountain in a court yard
+Sukhbaatar (b.1893-1923). water fountain in a courtyard

 Footnote:

-If you are confused what I have written above, don't worry as I am confused myself too.
+If you are confused by what I have written above, don't worry as I am confused myself too.
 Ignore what I have written and let's enjoy this beautiful commemorative banknote.

 No comments: